-whether geographic areas are considered to be close substitutes.
+Geographical market definition focuses on the buyers' ability or willingness to switch their purchases from one location to another, in response to changes in relative prices.
+As with the product market definition, the Bureau will rely on functional indicators in determining whether geographical areas are considered to be close substitutes.
 The MEGs provide examples of such indicators, including specific characteristics of the product, transportation costs, price relationships and relative price levels, shipment patterns and conditions regarding foreign competition.
-Several price and non-price factors can affect a buyer's ability or willingness to consider distant options.
-For example, non-price factors may include fragility or perishability of the relevant product, convenience, frequency of delivery, and the reliability of service or delivery.
-Again, as in the case of product market definition, high switching costs incurred by buyers may also discourage substitution between geographic areas.
+Several price and non-price factors can affect a buyer's ability or willingness to consider distant options.12 For example, non-price factors may include fragility or perishability of the relevant product, convenience, frequency of delivery, and the reliability of service or delivery.
+Again, as in the case of product market definition, high switching costs incurred by buyers may also discourage substitution between geographical areas.

-Market definition is not necessarily a required step in the Bureau's assessment of a merger, and this has been emphasised in recent revisions to the MEGs as well as in a 2012 decision of the Tribunal.
-14
+Market definition is not necessarily a required step in the Bureau's assessment of a merger, and this has been emphasised in recent revisions to the MEGs as well as in a 2012 decision of the Tribunal.13